 The Big Savage Mountain Trail is, without a doubt, the hardest trail in the Deep Creek Lake area.
 It’s so difficult that the park asks visitors to call their office to let them know they’re trying the trail beforehand, in case they wind up needing help.
 If you’re not absolutely confident in your skills as a hiker, you should stick to the other trails on this list—you have plenty of ways to enjoy similar heavily forested paths under brilliant autumn canopies without the steep inclines and grueling length of the Big Savage Mountain Trail.

 On the other hand, if you’re a veteran hiker in search of a challenge—and one-of-a-kind views—this trail on the crest of Big Savage Mountain is worth another look.
-The triumph of conquering the inclines by the reservoir and long paths is its own reward, and when you reach the stunning views of the Allegheny Plateau, you’re sure to bring back some incredible photos.
+The triumph of conquering the inclines by the reservoir and long paths is its own reward, and when you reach the stunning views of the Allegheny Plateau, you’re sure to snap some incredible photos.